Al Sharpton: Comments on Mormons

-During 2007, Sharpton was accused of bigotry for comments he made on May 7, 2007, concerning presidential candidate Mitt Romney and his religion, Mormonism:
+During 2007, Sharpton was accused of bigotry for comments he made in a debate with Christopher Hitchens on May 7, 2007, concerning presidential candidate Mitt Romney and his religion, Mormonism:

 In response, a representative for Romney told reporters that "bigotry toward anyone because of their beliefs is unacceptable."
 The Catholic League compared Sharpton to Don Imus, and said that his remarks "should finish his career".

-On May 9, during an interview on Paula Zahn NOW, Sharpton said that his views on Mormonism were based on the "Mormon Church's traditionally racist views regarding blacks" and its interpretation of the so-called "Curse of Ham."
+On May 9, during an interview on Paula Zahn NOW, Sharpton said that his views on Mormonism were based on the "Mormon Church's traditionally racist views regarding blacks" and its interpretation of the so-called "Curse of Ham".
 On May 10, Sharpton called two apostles of The Church of Jesus Christ of Latter-day Saints and apologized to them for his remarks and asked to meet with them.
 A spokesman for the Church confirmed that Sharpton had called and said that "we appreciate it very much, Rev. Sharpton's call, and we consider the matter closed."
 He also apologized to "any member of the Mormon church" who was offended by his comments.
 Later that month, Sharpton went to Salt Lake City, Utah, where he met with Elder M. Russell Ballard, a leader of the Church, and Elder Robert C. Oaks of the Church's Presidency of the Seventy.

 Racial and homophobic comments

 On February 13, 1994, Sharpton told a student audience at Kean University in New Jersey: "White folks was in the caves while we was building empires," he said.
 "We built pyramids before Donald Trump even knew what architecture was.
-We taught philosophy and astrology [sic] and mathematics before Socrates and them Greek homos ever got around to it."
+We taught philosophy and astrology and mathematics before Socrates and them Greek homos ever got around to it."
 Sharpton defended his comments by saying that the term "homo" was not homophobic; however, he added that he no longer uses the term.
 At the same lecture, he said, "Do some cracker come and tell you, 'Well my mother and father blood go back to the Mayflower,' you better hold your pocket.
 That ain't nothing to be proud of, that means their forefathers was crooks."

 On one occasion in 1992, he derided moderate black politicians close to the Democratic Party as "cocktail sip Negroes" or "yellow niggers".